 would be helpful in providing context to the IDP as a background document.
+NYCC are investigating long term ransport:

+-

+NYCC are investigating long term

+•

+solutions to address the pinch point at Chamber of Trade

+Strategic Plan (2016,

-NYCC are investigating long term solutions to address the pinch point at Coniston Cold Bridge.
-Any solution is likely to have considerable financial implications of which funding would need to be sourced and be subject to a planning application due to the bridges listed nature.
+likely to have considerable financial 2017).

+implications of which funding would

+need to be sourced and be subject to a

+planning application due to the bridges

+listed nature.

+The policy approach for broadband

+connectivity is considered within draft

+policy INF5: Communications

+Infrastructure.
+This technology neutral

+policy supports the expansion of

+-

+-